pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

      3. `$PATH` (executable only)

-    Filters and lua-filters are applied in the order specified on the command line.
+    Filters and Lua-filters are applied in the order specified on the command line.

-`--lua-filter=`*SCRIPT*
+`-L` *SCRIPT*, `--lua-filter=`*SCRIPT*

 :   Transform the document in a similar fashion as JSON filters (see
-    `--filter`), but use pandoc's build-in lua filtering system.
-The given lua script is expected to return a list of lua filters which will be applied in order.
-Each lua filter must contain element-transforming functions indexed by the name of the AST element on which the filter function should be applied.
+    `--filter`), but use pandoc's built-in Lua filtering system.
+The given Lua script is expected to return a list of Lua filters which will be applied in order.
+Each Lua filter must contain element-transforming functions indexed by the name of the AST element on which the filter function should be applied.

-    The `pandoc` lua module provides helper functions for element creation.
-It is always loaded into the script's lua environment.
+    The `pandoc` Lua module provides helper functions for element creation.
+It is always loaded into the script's Lua environment.

-    The following is an example lua script for macro-expansion:
+    The following is an example Lua script for macro-expansion:

         function expand_hello_world(inline)
           if inline.c == '{{helloworld}}' then